Aaron wins Fire Service award for his work with Olivia’s Story

 Student Enrichment Officer Aaron Beacher was recognised for sharing a powerful road safety message across Grŵp Llandrillo Menai’s campuses

-Grŵp Llandrillo Menai’s Student Enrichment Officer Aaron Beacher was among the winners at North Wales Fire and Rescue Service’s annual awards.
+Grŵp Llandrillo Menai’s Student Enrichment Officer Aaron Beacher was presented with the Community Safety Partner award at North Wales Fire and Rescue Service’s annual awards.

-Aaron won the ‘Community Safety Partner Award’ on behalf of the Grŵp, for his work in bringing powerful road safety film ‘Olivia’s Story’ to students across North Wales.
+Aaron received the award on behalf of the Grŵp, for his work in bringing powerful road safety film ‘Olivia’s Story’ to students across North Wales.

 Olivia Alkir, from Efenechtyd near Ruthin, died in 2019 following a collision caused by two young drivers racing.
 She was just 17.